 Gifts to The Monarch Fund are unrestricted.
 This allows the school to support a variety of programs and direct funds to the area of greatest need within the school.
 Donations restricted to a specific program or project are absolutely welcome and appreciated, however.
 If you are interested in making a restricted gift, please contact Brigette Quichocho, Director of Development, for more information.

 Excellent education thrives in a diverse environment, and The Meridian School has been committed to diversity for many years.
 We promote diversity of thought and identity by bringing together community and curriculum; we strive to create a welcoming, equitable, and inclusive culture; and we are one of the few elementary schools that has a full-time Director of Equity and Inclusion.

 In 2015, the Board of Trustees made an even more powerful commitment by designating $1.5 million of accumulated reserve funds to create The Marilyn Easton Endowment to fund access and opportunity for families of color.
-An outstanding cohort of donors stepped forward to bring this endowment to over $2 million, enabling the school to offer tuition assistance to students of color demonstrating significant financial need.
+An outstanding cohort of donors has stepped forward to bring this endowment to nearly $2.2 million, enabling the school to offer tuition assistance to students of color demonstrating significant financial need.

 The Meridian School welcomes thoughtful and meaningful contributions to the Marilyn Easton Endowment.
 Please click below to make a one-time gift, or contact Development Director Brigette Quichocho to make a pledge.

 2018 Auction2018 Fund-a-Vision

 We are pleased to share our Annual Report with you.
 This publication includes our many 2017-2018 successes, recaps of our fundraising endeavors, a financial report, and a thank you to our generous supporters.